Clinical Rotations

 Location: UVM Medical Center

-Rotation Director: Haley McGowan, D.O. and Courtney Fleisher, Ph.D.
+Rotation Director: Colleen Victor, M.D and Courtney Fleisher, Ph.D.

-Description: Child and adolescent fellows provide consultation using the Vermont Family Based Approach to inpatient pediatric and PICU patients as well as to children and adolescents who present to the emergency department with mental health questions and concerns.
-Common questions include psychiatric assessment and treatment of medically ill children, safety assessments, and somatoform disorders.
-Outpatient consultations to primary care physicians and telepsychiatry consultations using videoconferencing technology are also included in this rotation.
+Description: Child and adolescent psychiatry fellows provide consultation using the Vermont Family Based Approach for patients on the inpatient pediatric service and in the PICU, as well as for children and adolescents who present to the emergency department with mental health concerns.
+Common consultation topics include psychiatric assessment and treatment of medically ill children, safety evaluations, and assessing and treating somatoform disorders.
+The rotation may also include outpatient consultations with primary care physicians.

 Acute Care - Adolescents